 SearchFM Drop-in Feature

-SEARCHFM can find drop-ins anywhere up to 200 km from your study site.
+SEARCHFM can find drop-ins anywhere up to ~200 km from your study site.
 The program provides extensive modeling capabilities making it easy to do a series of “What ifs…” by changing the location, class or channel of the reference station or any station in the search database.
-You can also change the location of any station on screen simply by clicking the station’s transmitter and then clicking on a new spot on the map.

-Click your mouse at a new location on the map and SEARCHFM will recalculate your reference site at that location.
+Click your mouse at a new location on the map and SEARCHFM will move the map center and your reference station’s site to where you clicked.
 Send a map in full color with a tabular print-out on the same page to your printer.
 SEARCHFM’s screen displays are resolution sensitive allowing you to set the program’s window sizes while the map and screen fonts automatically size for your selection.
 Multiple windows can be opened.
 Changing the information in any window, such as as channel or class, will automatically update the data in all the other open windows.

 SEARCHFM’s tabular printouts are sort ordered so the worst overlap always shows up first.
 The program produces several additional print-out reports including a useful channel by channel “preclusion study” and a “long form” print-out which provides three lines of information about each station.